vg-json-data/sm-json-data/strats.md

 ### Leave with X-Mode Setup

-A `leaveWithXModeSetup_` exit condition represents that Samus can leave through this door while taking damage through the transition, in a pose that would allow using X-Ray on the second frame after the transition.
+A `leaveWithXModeSetup_` exit condition represents that Samus can leave through this door while taking damage through the transition, in a pose and at a height after the transition to be able to use X-Ray to enter X-Mode.
 This sets up the player to enter X-Mode in the next room.
 The only known way to achieve this is to use an enemy that can follow Samus into the doorway during the transition.
 It will not work with enemy projectiles since these do not move during transitions, and environmental damage such as heat, lava, acid do not work as these are not active during the transition.
 Also note that the damage must happen *during* (not *before*) the transition, so being able to take a hit that knocks Samus into the door transition does not work.
 The enemy damage through the transition should be included in the `requires`.

 A `leaveWithXModeSetup_` comes with implicit requirements, which are described in detail under the entrance condition `comeInWithXMode`.

 - The `XRayScope` item requirement.
 - The requirements `{"and": [{"noFlashSuit": {}}, {"noBlueSuit": {}}]}`.
+- A requirement `{"disableEquipment": "Gravity"}`.

 #### Example
 ```json